psadmin-io/psadminio_showoff/topic/topic.md

 > How to take these features and design an architecture?

-* Separate prod/non-prod/dr via comparments
+* Separate prod, non-prod & dr via comparments
 * Per-comparment
   * Permissions and accesss
   * Virtual Cloud Networks
   * VPN Tunnel

-!SLIDE bullets
+!SLIDE bullets incremental

 # OCI Architecture Design